Teachers & Guidance Counsellors

 We are committed to providing students with language skills for an increasingly global workforce.
-Whether your student doesn’t speak any French or is already bilingual or interested in learning another language, we will help them to improve in English and French in a supportive environment.
+Whether your student doesn’t speak any French or is already bilingual or interested in learning another language, we will help them to improve their English and French in a supportive environment.
 There are more languages to explore like Spanish and Anishinaabemowin as well.
 A Glendon education provides the opportunity to study, live and work in a vibrantly international environment with students, professors and staff hailing from over 100 different countries.

-Since the beginning, we have believed that small classes and a strong sense of community are key factors in student success.
-True to this vision, today our average class size of 26, and our student satisfaction ratings are exemplary.
+Since the beginning, we have believed that small classes and a strong sense of community are key factors to student success.
+True to this vision, today our average class size is of 26 students, which allows for a better proximity with professors.

-Set on the historic Wood family estate, our campus is a lush parkland in the heart of Toronto — an inspiring setting for university studies and a great backdrop for relaxing outside of class.
+Set on the historic estate of the Wood family, our campus is a lush parkland in the heart of Toronto — an inspiring setting for university studies and a great backdrop for relaxing outside of class.
 We are ideally situated in a safe gated community, only moments from the subway or a short drive to downtown.

 December to May: Bring Your Class to Campus

-Our on-campus visit program is designed to help high school students explore their university options, get a real taste of academic and campus life, and to prepare for the transition to university.
+Our on-campus visit program is designed to help high school students explore their bilingual university options, get a real taste of academic and campus life, and prepare for the transition to university.
 We usually welcome students in Grades 10 and 11.

 Most teachers opt for 2 hours on campus; we’ll help you plan a visit that fits your schedule.